neondatabase/website/content/docs/integrations/node.md

 ### Introduction

-In this section, you will learn how to add a Postgres client to your NodeJS project and connect to your the database.
+In this section, you will learn how to add a Postgres client to your NodeJS project and connect to your database.

 ## Step 1 - Create a NodeJS project and add dependencies